josephluck/site/src/blog.md

 ### A neat little trick

-Wouldn't it be nicer if we didn't have to use an intermediary constant just to enable type-safety on our `CatSlider`?
+It would be much nicer if we didn't have to use an intermediary constant just to enable type-safety on our `CatSlider`.
 Well, a little known feature of Typescript with React allows us to pass generic type arguments directly in to React components:

 ```
 // app.tsx